 Information for the Shareholders of Jastrzębska Spółka Węglowa S.A. on dematerialization of shares

-The first procedure pertains to the so-called mandatory/obligatory dematerialization of shares, which the Company communicated to its shareholders in the first of the five announcements entitled: “CALL TO SHAREHOLDERS TO SUBMIT JASTRZĘBSKA SPÓŁKA WĘGLOWA S.A.
+The procedure pertains to the so-called mandatory/obligatory dematerialization of shares, which the Company communicated to its shareholders in the first of the five announcements entitled: “CALL TO SHAREHOLDERS TO SUBMIT JASTRZĘBSKA SPÓŁKA WĘGLOWA S.A.
 SHARE DOCUMENTS IN CONNECTION WITH MANDATORY DEMATERIALIZATION OF SHARES”.

 The call will impose a requirement to submit the share documents by 1 March 2021 by the Shareholders who hold hardcopy share documents not deposited with the Company, and the shareholders whose documents have been withdrawn from the deposit operated by the PKO Bank Polski Brokerage House (hereinafter: “PKO BP Brokerage House”).